oslabs-beta/synapse/README.md

 ##### WebSockets (WS)
 The WS interface can process any request that the standard HTTP interface can, in addition to subscription requests.

-- To connect from your client application, create a WebSocket connection to the path exposed by the express server.
+- To connect from your client application, create a WebSocket connection to the path exposed by the Express server.
 For example:

 ```javascript
 const api = new WebSocket('ws://[hostname]/api');
 ...
 ```

-- The WS interface accepts requests in the form of a JSON object whose keys are endpoints strings ```METHOD /path``` and whose values are other objects containing the arguments to be included with the request.
+- The WS interface accepts requests in the form of a JSON object whose keys are endpoints strings (```METHOD /path```) and whose values are other objects containing the arguments to be included with the request.
 For example:

 ```json
 {